agamemnus/smoke-pure.js/README.md

 * Keyboard controls are entirely gone... not sure about overwriting things in obj.onkeyup.
 Ideally mutation observers should be used, but that is only supported in IE11+...
 * reverseButtons was changed to reverse_buttons... is reversebuttons better?
 I'm not sure.

 The CSS is the same, and copied here for convenience.
 I only claim the JS file as my own.
-Thus, there are two licenses, separately for the JS and CSS.
+Thus, there are two MIT licenses, separately for the JS and CSS.